Hillsdale, New York

-Hillsdale is a town in Columbia County, New York, near Hudson, New York and Great Barrington, Massachusetts.
-State Routes 22 and 23 intersect near the town center, which is listed on the National Register of Historic Places.
+Hillsdale is a town in eastern Columbia County, New York, near the New York - Massachusetts border and Great Barrington, Massachusetts.
+New York state routes 22 and 23 intersect near the town center, which is listed on the National Register of Historic Places.
 The town has several restaurants and a general store, among other businesses.
-Hillsdale is known for its hilly landscape and is near Bash Bish Falls, Taconic State Park, and the Catamount ski area.
-The Harlem Valley Rail Trail, a 26-mile bike path in two sections, is located not far from the intersection of Routes 22 and 23.
+Hillsdale is known for its hilly landscape and is near Bash Bish Falls, Taconic State Park, and the Catamount Ski Area.
+The Harlem Valley Rail Trail, a 26-mile bike path in two sections, is located not far from the intersection of routes 22 and 23.

 History

-Much of what would become the Town of Hillsdale was part of the Manor of Rensselaerswyck.
+Much of what would become the town of Hillsdale was part of the Manor of Rensselaerswyck.
 Due to overlapping boundary lines, portions of the eastern part were claimed by the Province of Massachusetts.
 Kakeout was established by settlers from New England who raised sheep.
-Around 1745, Martin Krum, is reported to have purchased 800 acres in the western portion of the town from the Van Rensselaer family.
+Around 1745, Martin Krum is reported to have purchased 800 acres in the western portion of the town from the Van Rensselaer family.
 Robert Noble and his associates procured the Indian title to land about five miles square in the eastern part and called it Nobletown.
-The Van Resselaer's and the Livingstons leased land on their vast estates to tenant farmers, but those who had emigrated from Massachusetts did not recognized the landlords' titles.
+The Van Resselaers and the Livingstons leased land on their vast estates to tenant farmers, but those who had emigrated from Massachusetts did not recognized the landlords' titles.
 The dispute was not settled until 1773.

-In 1776 Henry Knox passed through Hillsdale while transporting cannons from Albany, New York, to aid the Continentals in the siege of Boston.
-Two markers are posted in Hillsdale along the Henry Knox Trail.
+In 1776 Henry Knox passed through part of what is now North Hillsdale (formerly Nobletown) while transporting cannons from Albany, New York, to aid the Continentals in the siege of Boston.
+Markers erected in Hillsdale along the Henry Knox Trail in the 1920s were moved in 1975 based on new research that determined Knox entered through a different route from that marked.
+There is now a marker in "Old Nobletown."

-This territory was taken from the Town of Claverack in 1782.
+This territory was taken from the town of Claverack in 1782.
 The Columbia Turnpike was chartered by the state legislature in 1799.
 The road ran from the Massachusetts state line to the Hudson River port of Hudson as a way to bring farm produce, especially wool, rye, and wheat from the farm communities downriver to New York City.
 Revenues from tolls covered construction and maintenance.
 The East Gate tollhouse was located in Hillsdale.
 In 2016, it was listed in the National Register of Historic Places.

 The Dr. Joseph P. Dorr House and Pine View Farm are listed on the National Register of Historic Places.